mweel1/usa_high_level/USA-Internet/index.md

 - Display media content without an media content Id, media server and media categories & filters.
 - Selling fraudulent products or services

-## Crawling Websites

-- All content will be crawled using the [content moderation service](./content-moderation/) where content is trending upwards.
-- All content will verify the age restrictions of the website with the DNS system.
-- All content will be moderated for National Security

 ## Starting Up

 When first logging into the United States Internet, the user would be required to setup a [personal profile](/grants/personal-profile/).

-Foreign users would have to apply for an [express-visa](/express-visa/) using a passport.
+Foreign users would have to apply for an [express-visa](/evisa/) using a passport.
 Once approved they would have a [personal profile](/grants/personal-profile/) setup on the United States Internet.

 ### E-Visa Violations